BASEBALL CARDS FORT MYERS

 Fort Myers card shops did a booming business during this golden age.
 Popular stores like Andy’s Hobby Shop, Ernie’s Sporting Goods, and Bill’s Cards & Comics became vital community hangouts for collectors.
 They stocked the latest card releases and hosted trading sessions and meetups.
 Some shops even hired local youth to help organize and catalogue inventory, providing some early work experience.
 Throughout the 1950s and 60s, these stores helped foster Fort Myers’ strong baseball card collecting culture.

-Read also: CAN YOU RETURN BASEBALL CARDS TO WALMART
+Read also: HOW OLD ARE BASEBALL CARDS

 In the 1970s, as the hobby began to take on a more serious collecting approach with the rise of graded cards and emphasis on investment potential, dedicated card shows emerged in Fort Myers.
 Some of the earliest and largest in the area were held at the old Fort Myers High School gym.
 Hundreds of collectors would gather twice a year to buy, sell, and trade with dealers from across Florida and beyond.
 Finding key vintage cards of Fort Myers spring training stars was always a top priority for local collectors at these events.